cincodenada/old_controllers-pcb/BUILDING.md

 ![Soldering 8-pin headers in](img/sz/400/8pin_headers_fromfront.jpg)
 ![Removing 8-pin headers](img/sz/400/8pin_headers_remove.jpg)

-If not using a jig, it may be easier to solder them from the front, since these are right-angle headers:
+If not using a jig, it may be easier to solder them from the back, since these are right-angle headers:

 ![8-pin receptacles being soldered from the front](img/sz/600/8pin_headers_fromback.jpg)